fletchjp/MERG-Arduino-Software/BoostSpiritX3/ArduinoRP2040BoostSpiritX3Commands2/README.md

 So far I have been able to implement person which does now parse properly.

 I have now also been able to set up printing of the parsed data for a person.

-This has involved a number of adaptions to the Arduino environment which are contained in the sketch file.

-Common features have been moved to ArduinoCode.h which can be used in other examples.
+This includes discarding the spaces after the keyword using omit[+space]

 This file only runs on the Arduino NANO RP2040 connect.